MikeChampion/team-builder/README.md

 ## <a id="install-instructions">II.
 Install Instructions</a>

 Fork this repository and clone it to your local machine.
-You will need Inquirer.
+You will need Inquirer for the prompts and Jest for testing.

 ## <a id="usage-information">III.
 Usage Information</a>